lapnd/DistributedK8SCluster/README.md

 apt install ansible
 ```

+3. Run the `./get-packer-plugins.sh` script to get the necesarry proxmox plugins.

 4. Install the Debian ISO on your Proxmox node.
 We use the [Debian 11.3.0-amd-64 image](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-11.3.0-amd64-netinst.iso).

 5. Copy the example variables and edit them to suit your needs: